Iris Calderhead: Activism

 In June 1917, Calderhead was arrested at the Smithsonian Institution, where she and fellow organizer Elizabeth Stuyvesant planned to display a banner during a visit by President Woodrow Wilson.
 On July 14, 1917, Calderhead was arrested again for picketing the White House during the Silent Sentinels demonstrations and served three days in the Occoquan Workhouse.

-From January to June 1918, Calderhead conducted a speaking tour through Colorado, Massachusetts, Ohio, and Pennsylvania.
+From January to June 1918, Calderhead conducted a speaking tour through Colorado, Massachusetts, Ohio, and Pennsylvania; she was sent on the tour by Alice Paull to promote the National American Woman Suffrage Association.

-The Nineteenth Amendment to the United States Constitution guaranteed women's right to vote in the United States in 1919, but Calderhead's activism did not stop then.
-In 1932 she spoke before the House Foreign Affairs committee on the rights of women in the League of Nations.